-Help customers find you with a FREE business listing on PickUpSTC.
+Join our campaign encouraging St. Catharines to shop local and help customers find you with a FREE business listing on lovestc.ca.

-List your operating hours, pickup and delivery options, status for patio and dining room, health and safety guidelines and more so customers know before they go.
+List your operating hours, pickup and delivery options, dining room status, health and safety guidelines, promotions and events and more so customers know before they go.

-All businesses, including retail, fitness studios, spas and personal care, are welcome to join PickUpSTC.
+All businesses, including retail, fitness studios, spas and personal care, professional services and more are welcome to join lovestc.ca.

 - Recovery Activation Program (RAP)

-That’s precisely why the Toronto Region Board of Trade and World Trade Centre Toronto created the Recovery Activation Program (RAP).
+The Toronto Region Board of Trade and World Trade Centre Toronto is offering fully-funded immersive training, mentoring and support to assist with digital modernization – at no cost to you - through its Recovery Activation Program (RAP).
 This new, free initiative is designed to help businesses improve their digital capacity, and build their network through curated programs that will help them take the next step toward their digital restructuring.

-Participants start this process by completing the Digital Needs Assessment, which will gauge their digital competencies against industry benchmarks and allow course experts to connect them with the program that is best suited to their needs.
+Participants start this process by completing the Digital Needs Assessment, which will gauge their digital competencies and help them leverage technology to:

 - ShopHERE Powered by Google

 St. Catharines small businesses: here's your chance to build an eCommerce site for free.

 ShopHERE powered by Google Canada is providing independent small businesses and artists with a quick, easy and no-cost way to get selling online right away.
 The COVID-19 crisis has highlighted the importance of having an online presence to sell goods and services.
 To address this need, Digital Main Street is collaborating with Google, Shopify, Mastercard and Microsoft to build and optimize online stores for small independent businesses and artists in just a matter of days.